Are Ad Blockers the Right Solution for an Annoying Problem?

 The Problem with Their Promise

 Ad blocks do what they say on the tin: they block ads.
-Unfortunately, this promise comes with a whole list of asterisk.
+Unfortunately, this promise comes with a whole list of risk.
 As ads continue to be the primary source of income for most online businesses, it’s understandable that ad blockers caused a significant backlash.
 The tug of war over ad space is ongoing and, already, many marketing campaigns have found a way to slip through the cracks.

 These are just a few examples of situations where ad block won’t work: